-In addition, when a constituent company is involved in a corporate event, the securities of the constituent company are removed from the indices if due to the event they no longer pass the investability screens described in Section 2.2.
-Conversions of a constituent's share class into another share class resulting in the deletion of one or more share classes in the indices are also handled in the same manner.
+In addition, when a constituent company is involved in a corporate event, the securities of the constituent company are removed from the indexes if due to the event they no longer pass the investability screens described in Section 2.2.
+Conversions of a constituent's share class into another share class resulting in the deletion of one or more share classes in the indexes are also handled in the same manner.

-4.3.2 Corporate Events Affecting Non-Index Constituents
+4.3.2 CORPORATE EVENTS AFFECTING NON-INDEX CONSTITUENTS

-4.3.2.1 IPOs and Other Early Inclusions
+4.3.2.1 IPOS AND OTHER EARLY INCLUSIONS

-In general, newly listed equity securities available to US investors, including securities of companies that change their country of incorporation to the US, are considered for inclusion in the US Equity Indices at the time of the semi-annual index review.
-However, for IPOs and newly listed securities which are significant in market capitalization and are ranked as one of the top 750 largest companies in the current Broad Market Index as of the close of its first trading day, an early inclusion outside of the semi-annual index review is considered, if they pass all the investability screens described in Section 2.2, with the exception of the length of trading and liquidity screens.
+In general, newly listed equity securities available to US investors, including securities of companies that change their country of incorporation to the US, are considered for inclusion in the US Equity Indexes at the time of the semi-annual index review.
+However, for IPOs which are significant in market capitalization and are ranked as one of the top 750 largest companies in the current Broad Market Index as of the close of its first trading day, an early inclusion outside of the semi-annual index review is considered, if they pass all the investability screens described in Section 2.2, with the exception of the length of trading and liquidity screens.

-If the decision is made to include an IPO or a newly listed security early, it generally becomes effective after the close of the company's tenth day of trading.
+If the decision is made to include an IPO early, it generally becomes effective after the close of the company's tenth day of trading.
 However, in certain cases, another date may be chosen for the inclusion to reduce turnover, for example, where the normal inclusion date is close to the effective date of the following quarterly index review or the next semi-annual index review.